coolhead/flint-docs/01.getting_started/03.hello_world/docs.md

 For more information on using trigger on demand console see [Trigger on Demand](../../grid_configuration/trigger_on_demand) section.

+> Thats it!
+Congratulations! you have just ran your first flintbit.

 #### Using REST Client

 Execution of a Flintbit can be done via RESTful APIs.
 Flint REST APIs documentation can be found at [REST API](../../api/rest)